 Sherin et al. interviewed 21 middle-school students regarding the changing of the seasons to investigate how students use commonsense science knowledge.
 Each interview began with the question "Why is it warmer in the summer and colder in the winter?" followed by additional questions and sketching for clarification.
 If the interviewee's initial mental model of seasonal change did not account for different parts of the earth experiencing different seasons simultaneously, the interviewer asked, "Have you heard that when it's summer [in Chicago], it is winter in Australia?"
-This additional information, whether familiar or not to the student, often lead them to identify an inconsistency in their explanation and reformulate an answer to the initial question.
-Consequently explanation revision frequently occurred during the course of the interview, where students encountered and recombined beliefs to arrive at a new explanation.
+This additional information, whether familiar or not to the student, often lead them to identify an inconsistency in their explanation and reformulate their model.
 The interviewer did not relate the correct scientific explanation during the course of the interview, so the students transitioned between various intuitive explanations.
 Sherin et al. includes a master listing of conceptual knowledge used by the students during the interviews, including propositional beliefs, general schemas, and fragmentary mental models.

 Figure 1.
-Two explanations of the seasons: (a) the scientific explanation, and (b) common misconception sketched by an interviewee.
+Two explanations of the seasons: (a) the scientific explanation, and (b) a common misconception sketched by an interviewee.